Virtual Onboarding at Afiniti

-What is it like to be virtually onboarded at Afiniti?
-Hear from Rachel Shaw, Change and Communications Consultant, about her experience.
+What's it like to be virtually onboarded at Afiniti?
+Hear from Rachel Shaw, Change and Communications Consultant, who has written about her experience.

 Embarking on virtual onboarding process for my new role was not something I had even considered at the start of the year- yet now it seems completely the norm across industries.
 Luckily, I happened to join Afiniti who were already well equipped to deal with remote working.
 The technology was sorted out quickly with my new laptop arriving before my first week already set up and ready for me to log on, and I was able to access all of the internal social channels and my email instantly.

 So, from a logistics standpoint, my virtual first day went swimmingly well.
 However, I did miss the butterflies you get when you arrive at the first day of your new job and walk into the building and are shown your desk.
 I missed not being able to go out for a walk or enjoy the meet and greet coffee dates you often have with new colleagues, possibly even a friendly welcome drink at the end of the day, but the virus made all of that impossible.

 Instead, my first day consisted of several introductory video calls with Afiniti colleagues, all very friendly and approachable, and a lot of reading.
 As it was the first time I was meeting quite a few of them, I did enjoy the chance to ask questions and connect.
 Oddly, and I can remember thinking this at the time, the meetings actually felt more focused and connected than what I had previously experienced in an office environment when so often onboarding meetings can be moved or rescheduled with a quick walk by chat or phone call.